Singularity-tutorial/Singularity-tutorial.github.io/01-building/README.md

     echo "Hello from inside the container"
     apt-get update
     apt-get -y install fortune cowsay lolcat
-    apt-get clean

 %environment
     export PATH=$PATH:/usr/games
-    export LC_ALL=C
 ```

 Let's rebuild the container with the new definition file.

 ```
-$ sudo singularity build lolcow.simg Singularity
+$ sudo singularity build lolcow.sif lolcow.def
 ```

 Note that we changed the name of the container.
-By omitting the `--sandbox` option, we are building our container in the standard Singularity squashfs file format.
-We are denoting the file format with the (optional) `.simg` extension.
-A squashfs file is compressed and immutable making it a good choice for a production environment.
+By omitting the `--sandbox` option, we are building our container in the standard Singularity file format (SIF).
+We are denoting the file format with the (optional) `.sif` extension.
+A SIF file is compressed and immutable making it a good choice for a production environment.

-Singularity stores a lot of [useful metadata](http://singularity.lbl.gov/docs-environment-metadata).
-For instance, if you want to see the recipe file that was used to create the container you can use the `inspect` command like so:
+Singularity stores a lot of [useful metadata](https://sylabs.io/guides/3.5/user-guide/environment_and_metadata.html#container-metadata).
+For instance, if you want to see the definition file that was used to create the container you can use the `inspect` command like so:

 ```
-$ singularity inspect --deffile lolcow.simg
+$ singularity inspect --deffile  lolcow.sif
 BootStrap: debootstrap
 OSVersion: stable
 MirrorURL: http://ftp.us.debian.org/debian/